An editorial · Boca Raton, FL

 $14.66trillion

-The total home equity held by Americans aged 62 and older — and Florida is the single largest state concentration of it.
-More senior home equity sits in this state than in any other, by a wide margin.
+The total home equity held by Americans aged 62 and older — and Florida holds one of the largest state concentrations of it, alongside California and Texas.

 National figure: NRMLA / RiskSpan RMMI · Q3 2025 · Doubled from $7.54T in Q1 2020.
 State-level concentration: U.S. Census + reverse mortgage origination data.